fit-ctu-discord/honza-botner/README.md

 That helps us in the matter of deciding what emoji we can erase and what is top-notch.
 You can see the stats using `::emotes`.

+#### `::info`

+Shows basic info about the bot, mainly a link to this repository and a link to the issue tracker.

 #### Mods' commands

 Besides already shown commands, mods can use a few more commands that help to moderate the server.